parfreylab/metagenome_assembly_pipeline/section_9/README.md

 ## KEGG database

 Since the KEGG database operates on a subscription based model, we need to work around this by using their online database (free), as well as their search tool, ghostKOALA (also free).
-There is a fairly comprehensive blog post [here][anvi-ghostkoala-kegg-annotation-link] on obtaining and importing KEGG annotations into An'vio.
+There is a fairly comprehensive blog post [here][anvi-ghostkoala-kegg-annotation-link] on obtaining and importing KEGG annotations into Anvi'o.
 However, for this to work note the following:

 - Rather than use `anvi-get-aa-sequences-for-gene-calls`, which no longer works, use: